OliverJ20/330mobile/README.md

 	Glados

 cross-drawer-master is where the final version of the application is stored.
 Glados is where the attempt to integrate cloud has been done.
-The database however it is not populated
+The database however is not populated